Ayushk4/Ayushk4.github.io/pages/index.md

 <ul style="font-size:19.6px;margin-left:45px">

 </ul>

 ## **News**
+- **Jan 2023**: My paper from my time at Google has been accepted at EACL'23.
+See you in May at Dubrovnik.
 - **August 2022**: Concluded my Research Internship at Google Search on efficient NLU and prefix generalization.
 Details and paper coming soon!
 - **March 2022**: One Oral accepted at <a href="https://aclanthology.org/2022.naacl-main.179/">NAACL 22</a>, co-authored with <a href="https://mahowak.github.io/">Prof. Kyle Mahowald</a> on analysing character information in LLMs like GPT.
 - **Novemeber 2021**: One paper accepted in <a href="https://aclanthology.org/2021.emnlp-main.748/">EMNLP 2021</a> on implication of causal direction of data in NLP.